Our people are extremely dedicated to what we do here at All Breed Rescue & Training. Meet our team and board who make everything we do possible!

 Heather started at ABRT in May of 2011 with her dog Ripley.
 She started as a student but quickly became family, assisting classes, then joining the student program before moving into the front office.
 At this point in her time at ABRT, she has done a little bit of everything and now handles most of the inhouse technical needs of the organization.

 When not at ABRT working, she is a graduate student in Electrical Engineering at UCCS, where she also teaches freshmen how to survive in college.
 Ripley is a working Service Dog, who moonlights as a therapy dog on campus, and is learning how to herd sheep.
 He has his Canine Good Citizen and his Rally-Obedience Novice title.
 Together, they also assist the Behavior Counseling team when needed.
-The other member of Heather's pack is her boyfriend, Nick, who handles the more mundane of dog chores around the house, along with putting up with the occasional foster dog that ends up with them.
+Retro is the new kid, an Aussie who started as a foster and stayed.
+The remaining member of Heather's pack is her boyfriend, Nick, who handles the more mundane of dog chores around the house.

 Tiffany came to the organization in early 2016 as a client with a dog in Puppy Raising 101.
 In May 2016, she became an office assistant and has since stepped up to start keeping the facilities, and the community service volunteers, in working order.
 She has worked with companion animals since leaving the Army in 2010.
 She has 2 dogs of her own, Stella and Kaia, who are moving through training courses here.